sensiolabs/GotenbergBundle/docs/pdf/builders_api/MarkdownPdfBuilder.md

 Specify whether to put extracted pages into a single file or as many files as there are page ranges.
 Only works with pages mode. (default false).

 ### wrapper(string $template, array $context)
+The template that wraps the markdown content.<br />

 ### wrapperFile(string $path)
-The HTML file to convert into PDF.
+The HTML file that wraps the markdown content.

 ### addAsset(Stringable|string $path)
 Adds a file, like an image, font, stylesheet, and so on.